Ukrainian utility says repair team waiting to restore power to Chernobyl plant, rejects Belarus assistance

 “Ukrenergo expects a safe corridor that will enable the reconstruction of the line to power Chornobyl,” it said in a Facebook post Thursday, using Ukraine’s spelling for the plant.
 “Our repair teams are ready to restore the line immediately, despite the threat of being shot by the enemy and are waiting for permission.”

-Ukrainian Deputy Prime Minister Iryna Vereshchuk also appealed in a video posted Thursday on Telegram for Russia to allow crews in to repair a “special power transmission line” that she said has been damaged.
+Ukrainian Deputy Prime Minister Iryna Vereshchuk also appealed in a video posted Thursday on Telegram for crews to be allowed in to repair a “special power transmission line” that she said has been damaged by Russia.

 “We demand that a repair team immediately be allowed access to get rid of the damage,” Vereshchuk said.
 “We ask the global community to focus its attention on this problem.”